 Musicians Make Art, Not Science, and the culture values it

 Supporting the arts is embedded in the culture, although funding is always scarce or difficult to come by, the government and community do support it.
 This made Conservatoire life particularly glamorous; the Royal status gave us access to extra funding, and we’d get an occasionally lush donation.
 Student life benefitted: we didn’t need to set up our own chairs and stands for rehearsal.
 Sheet music and copies were always provided, and the library bought our scores – including solos, so long as they were being used within our course.

 With this budget, it felt like there were few restrictions: bass chimes for Janáček?
 Done.
 Two octaves of boobams for the chamber orchestra?
 Hired.
 Recording projects?
 Students in the Technology Department were available for projects, and it benefited everyone involved, including the use of top professional quality resources.

 I’ll leave with the above thoughts… although a lot, that’s not all of it.
 Again, this is a reflection of my experience, and mine alone.
-Some of these differences may be closer to University/Conservatory differences, yet were noticeable nonetheless.
+Some of these differences may be closer to distinctions between music in University and music in a Conservatory, yet they were noticeable nonetheless.

 I’d love to hear your thoughts about this, any at all.
 Comment below.